College Basketball on CBS Sports: 1980s

 Besides being their first year covering the NCAA tournament, 1982 also marked the first year that the NCAA selection show was broadcast on television.

 For their inaugural season, CBS had to scramble to arrange a regular season schedule as NBC still held exclusive rights to certain collegiate conferences.
 CBS also signed Billy Packer away from NBC to be its top analyst (teaming with play-by-play announcer Gary Bender, and later Brent Musburger and Jim Nantz).
 Packer also played a key role in helping CBS put together its schedule.
-In the 1981–82 season, CBS did however, happen to obtain contracts with the Metro and Missouri Valley Conferences.
+In the 1981–82 season, CBS did, however, happen to obtain contracts with the Metro and Missouri Valley Conferences.
 During the 1982 NCAA tournament, CBS introduced 11:30 p.m.
 (Eastern Time Zone) games on Thursday and Friday nights for the first two weekends.

 CBS also aired an NBA game in the noon timeslot on Sunday, March 14 while only showing a doubleheader of NCAA games.
 During the telecast of the March 14, 1982 Idaho vs. Iowa game, Fred White started the game on play-by-play with Irv Brown as analyst, but White came down with laryngitis a few minutes into the game.
 So Brown shifted to play-by-play (for the first time ever) and Washington State head coach George Raveling came out of the stands to serve as analyst for the remainder of the game.

 Tom Brookshier, who was a play-by-play broadcaster for the NFL on CBS at the time, became the subject of controversy because of a remark he made during a Philadelphia Eagles vs. New Orleans Saints game broadcast on December 11, 1983.
 After a program note for an upcoming telecast of an NCAA men's basketball game involving the Louisville Cardinals, Brookshier said that the players on the Louisville team had "a collective I.Q. of about 40".
 This resulted in Neal Pilson, then president of CBS Sports, apologizing to Louisville school officials and later suspending Brookshier for the last weekend of the NFL regular season.
 Louisville's athletic director, Bill Olsen, felt that the remark was racism, since Louisville's starting five were all African Americans.
-Brookshier later apologized, calling his remark "stupid" and "dumb," but was angered over CBS' reaction, saying "I'm not about to be judged on one comment."
+Brookshier later apologized, calling his remark "stupid" and "dumb," but was angered over CBS's reaction, saying "I'm not about to be judged on one comment."
 He added, "I've done a lot of things for charity.
 Now my own network is bailing out on me and taking me off the air.
 After 20 years at CBS, I deserve better than this."
 The apology was accepted by the university, as its president, Donald Swain, invited Brookshier to be the featured speaker at the school's annual football kickoff luncheon in Clarksville, Indiana on August 2, 1984.
 Brookshier was reinstated in CBS's announcing lineup for the 1984 NFL season, continuing as a network commentator through the 1987 NFL season.